joelgetaction/expo/packages/unimodules-permissions-interface/README.md

-# expo-permissions-interface
+# unimodules-permissions-interface

-An interface for expo-permissions
+An interface for permissions

 # Installation